-Just know that every one pregnant woman is right there with you.
+Below are those shockingly weird early pregnancy symptoms that are very common but unheard of.
+Just know that most pregnant women are right there with you.
 If you are experiencing it, you can bet other mommas have too.
 They are just unspoken symptoms for some reason.

 What are those weird but common pregnancy symptoms?